 This can be used when there is pain in the side of the neck.
 To do this:

-If neck pain is becoming concerning for you, seeking lasting relief may be your next best option.
+If neck massages at home are not providing the relief you are seeking then your next step should be getting a more thorough evaluation of your neck.
 Did you know that taking care of your spine health is as important as taking care of your other body parts?
-Your upper cervical spine, in particular, is highly susceptible to misalignments, which can lead to unnecessary pain and discomfort, including neck pain.
-If you notice your neck pain happens too often or gets too severe, a visit to an upper cervical chiropractic doctor is necessary.
+Your upper neck, in particular, is highly susceptible to misalignments from accidents and injuries, which can lead to unnecessary pain and discomfort, including neck pain.
+If you notice your neck pain happens instantly or is getting worse, a visit to an upper cervical specialist is recommended.

-It’s not uncommon for neck pain to stem from a misalignment.
-Mainly a misalignment in the top bones of your neck, the C1 (atlas) or C2 (axis) vertebra.
+It's not uncommon for neck pain to stem from a misalignment in the spine.
+Most commonly a misalignment in the top bones of your neck, the C1 (atlas) or C2 (axis) vertebra.
 Even the slightest misalignment can prompt significant issues to arise, including neck pain.
 Upper cervical care is gentle and precise and can bring longer-lasting relief from adjustments which can help alleviate neck pain.

-Remember, this can only be done by a professional, so you will need to seek the help of upper cervical chiropractic doctors near you.
-It will also require adjustments as your misaligned bone has to be moved slowly and gently.
-However, some patients complaining about neck pain swear by experiencing comfort and relief after a few adjustments.
+Remember, this can only be done by a professional, so you will need to seek the help of an upper cervical specialist near you.